-11. Pack light and pack right – prepare for all weather conditions.
+11. Pack light and pack right for Peru.
+Prepare for all weather conditions.
 Athletic wear, a waterproof poncho and something for the cold are what we took.

 12. If you are hiring a sleeping bag take a sleeping bag liner.
 No wants to sleep in other people’s sweat and grime.
 Also take a travel pillow – they’re not provided.

 13. Take flip flops.
 You will want your trainers/hiking boots off to air your tootsies at the end of the day.

 14. Take a portable battery charger for your phone/camera/GoPro.
 You do not want that running out and there is virtually nowhere to charge stuff on the trail.